 The tube stiffeners must be used to prevent the feed tubes from curling up inside the chemical pail allowing the tip to rise out of the chemical.
-Remove the tie-wraps securing the tube stiffeners to the dishmachine to free them up for use.
+Remove the tie-wraps securing the tube stiffeners to the glasswasher to free them up for use.
+Be careful not to remove any of the tie-wraps securing the tube bundle.

-2. Set the machine in place and, using the leg adjusters, level from side-to-side and front-to-back to prevent door leaks.
+2. Set the glasswasher in place and, using the leg adjusters, level from side-to-side and front-to-back.